 Anna is excited to join the SV@Home team as a Planning Associate.
 Anna is a California native from the Central Valley, who moved to San Jose in 2017.
 She previously served with City Year San Jose/Silicon Valley as a Site Office Associate, where she acted as a project manager and systems builder.
 Anna received a Master of International Development from the University of Pittsburgh.
 During her graduate work, she focused on regional governance and affordable housing at local, national, and international scales.
 She has previously worked with local governments in California in a planning capacity, and is looking forward to engaging the local community on topics related to housing.
 Anna also enjoys attempting to play sports and eating breakfast for dinner.

 A San Francisco native and San Jose resident, Mitch is passionate about combating inequality in the Bay Area and insuring access to high quality affordable housing for all.
 As Outreach Associate, he manages SV@Home’s project endorsement process, advocates on behalf of specific developments, and monitors public meetings countywide.

-Prior to joining SV@Home, Mitch worked at a variety of Bay Area nonprofits, including Benetech, Global Citizen Year, and Clinic by the Bay, as well as working as an organizer on ballot proposition campaigns in San Francisco.
-He holds a BA in Economics and International and Global Studies from Brandeis University, with a minor in Social Justice and Social Policy.
-He is fluent in Spanish.
+Prior to joining SV@Home, Mitch worked at a variety of Bay Area nonprofits, including Benetech, Global Citizen Year, and Clinic by the Bay, as well as working as an organizer on San Francisco ballot proposition campaigns with 50+1 Strategies.
+He holds a BA in Economics and International and Global Studies from Brandeis University with a minor in Social Justice and Social Policy, and is fluent in Spanish.
 In his free time, Mitch is a singer-songwriter, saxophonist, guitarist, and pianist.

 Tom is an avid traveler who worked for the City of San Jose’s housing department for many years.
 He retired in 2016 and now provides statistical analysis and research for Silicon Valley at Home.